Marion Gilchrist (doctor): Death

+Further Information

+Gilchrist gifted a stained glass window to St Bride's Church, Bothwell in memory of her parents, brothers and sisters.
+The window was designed by Dr Douglas Strachan and depicts the four elements and four seasons.

+For International Women's Day in 2000, women members of the Students Representative Council of Glasgow University changed the name of the Sir William Pearce building to her name instead..

 Honours

-Gilchrist's achievements were honoured when her home town of Bothwell named a public garden and acar park after her.
+Gilchrist's achievements were honoured when her home town of Bothwell named a public garden and a car park after her.
 The University of Glasgow named the Postgraduate Club after her.
 In 1932, a gift of £1,500 was used to endow a bed at Redlands Women’s hospital for the treatment of eye diseases which was also named in recognition of her.

 The Gilchrist Window (1936) in the north transept of the Parish Church in her birthplace of Bothwell was created by Douglas Strachan from funds gifted by Gilchrist.
 The inscription below the window reads, "To the Glory of God.
 Erected by Marion Gilchrist in memory of her father William Gilchrist and her mother Margaret Williamson, her brothers, John William and Douglas, and her sister Agnes."

 The Marion Gilchrist Prize was established in 1952 from Marion Gilchrist's bequest and is awarded annually by the University of Glasgow to "the most distinguished woman graduate in Medicine of the year."

 In 2012, on the 60th anniversary of her death, Bothwell Library had an exhibition to honour her achievements.

+The tour company "Gallus Pedals" has named a bicycle after her as one of ten Glasgow women "Trailblazers" in various categories.
+Gilchrist is in the category "Pioneers in Science and Medicine" along with Muriel Robertson and Dorothea Chalmers Smith.